darnellhernandez/COMP3040A2/README.md

 - A

 ### Vocabulary:
-- Technical words and simple words to allow for understanding for people with a minimal background knowledge
+- Technical and simple words to allow for understanding for people with a minimal background knowledge

 ### Tone:
 - Respectful and formal